 The last date of any academic-related activity is used to calculate the percentage of days completed in the payment period, which is equivalent to the percentage of aid for which the student is eligible.
 If the student has an incomplete for the course(s) and does not enroll in the subsequent session, the session end date will be used as the last date of activity.
+For attendance taking programs, the last date of activity will be used.
 For students who officially withdraw from all courses and/or Trident, the date of withdrawal will be used to determine the percentage of the payment period completed.
+For attendance taking programs, the last date of activity will be used as the withdrawal date.
+For students who do not return from an approved leave of absence, the date of withdrawal will be the date the LOA began.
+For attendance taking programs, the withdrawal date will be the last date of activity.
 The percentage of unearned aid will be returned.
 Once it is determined that a student who has received Title IV funds is no longer enrolled, a R2T4 calculation will be completed.
-A notice will be sent to students when a R2T4 is completed, which will include any balance due.
+A notice will be sent to students when a R2T4 is completed, which will include any balance or grant overpayment due.
+Title IV funds are returned in the following order: 1.
+Unsubsidized Federal Direct Stafford Loans 2.
+Subsidized Federal Direct Stafford Loans 3.
+Federal Direct PLUS Loans 4.
+Federal Pell Grants.